judexzhu/judexzhu.github.io/_posts/2016-08-13-Docker-Engine.md

 ### How does a Docker registry work?
 The Docker registry is the store for your Docker images.
 Once you build a Docker image you can push it to a public registry such as [Docker Hub][1] or to your own registry running behind your firewall.

+Using the Docker client, you can search for already published images and then pull them down to your Docker host to build containers from them.

+### How does a container work?